Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

 \subsection{GADGET-ALE}

-An alternative global feature effect method that allows an additive decomposition of the prediction function and the interpretation of individual feature effects are ALE plots \citep{apley_visualizing_2020}, which we summarized in Section \ref{sec:background_fe}.
-Here, we show their applicability within the GADGET algorithm which we term GADGET-ALE.

-\paragraph{\normalfont\textit{Method.}} While ALE curves compared to PD curves do not suffer from extrapolation, they do not directly entail a local feature effect visualization that shows the heterogeneity induced by feature interactions as ICE curves for PD plots.
-However, ALE plots are also based on corresponding local feature effects that provide information about the underlying interaction-related heterogeneity and that can be used within the GADGET algorithm to receive more representative ALE curves in the final regions.
-These local feature effects are the derivatives w.r.t. the feature of interest $\xv_j$ of the prediction function (see Eq.~\ref{eq:ale}).
-In Appendix \ref{app:proof_ale}, we show that by choosing $\textstyle{h = \frac{\partial \fh(x_j, \xv_{-j}^{(i)})}{\partial x_j}}$, Axiom \ref{axiom:feat_rel} is met, which leads to the following loss function used within the objective in GADGET-ALE:
+While ALE curves avoid the issue of extrapolation seen in PD curves, they do not directly entail a local feature effect visualization that shows the heterogeneity induced by feature interactions, as seen in ICE curves for PD plots.
+However, ALE plots are based on derivatives of the prediction function regarding the feature of interest $\xv_j$ (see Eq.~\ref{eq:ale}), which serve as local feature effects to capture the interaction-related heterogeneity.
+We use those derivatives within GADGET-ALE to receive more representative ALE curves in the final regions, yielding the following choice for the local feature effects: $\textstyle h(x_j, \xv_{-j}^{(i))}) = \frac{\partial \fh(x_j, \xv_{-j}^{(i)})}{\partial x_j}$.